bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-1.</b> A Josef Albers--inspired color illusion</i></small></small></p>

-Do the smaller rectangles on the right and left look like the same shade of orange?
+<p>Do the smaller rectangles on the right and left look like the same shade
+of orange?
 Assuming this illusion was successful, you might have some trouble settling on a definite answer.
-But by browsing the code, you can easily verify that they are not only the same shade, but the same shape!
+But by browsing the code, you can easily verify that they are not only the same shade, but the same shape!</p>

-What gives the rectangles those rounded corners is the rx attribute, which means its radius on the x axis.
-If the corresponding ry attribute isn't defined, it's assumed you want the same value (resulting in a uniformly curved corner).
+<p>What gives the rectangles those rounded corners is the rx attribute,
+which means its radius on the x axis.
+If the corresponding ry attribute isn't defined, it's assumed you want the same value (resulting in a uniformly curved corner).</p>

-You also might have spotted another hyphenated attribute in the preceding code, namely, paint-order.
-This determines in what order our fill and stroke are rendered for a given element.
+<p>You also might have spotted another hyphenated attribute in the
+preceding code, namely, paint-order.
+This determines in what order our fill and stroke are rendered for a given element.</p>

-The default order has fill come first (i.e., the fill is beneath so it will get partly painted over by the stroke), but sometimes it can be useful to have stroke come first, as only then will we see the full fill dimensions painted (remove paint_order: &apos;stroke&apos; from the code and you'll see what I mean).
+<p>The default order has fill come first (i.e., the fill is beneath so it
+will get partly painted over by the stroke), but sometimes it can be useful to have stroke come first, as only then will we see the full fill dimensions painted (remove paint_order: &apos;stroke&apos; from the code and you'll see what I mean).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5c">3.5c Circles and Ellipses</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The circle is the simplest (and arguably the most perfect) of all shapes.
-We define the position of its center via cx and cy attributes and its radius via the r attribute.
+<p>The circle is the simplest (and arguably the most perfect) of all
+shapes.
+We define the position of its center via cx and cy attributes and its radius via the r attribute.</p>

 <pre>
 // <i>A simple circle example.</i>